 We understand that every teacher has her unique teaching requirements and may, therefore, need to allow her students access to certain sites that may otherwise be blocked for their OU.
-Depending upon why the sites need to be accessed (short lesson, research paper etc.), the teacher may need to allow such sites for a few hours to a few days.
+Depending on why the sites need to be accessed (short lesson, research paper etc.), the teacher may need to allow such sites for a few hours to a few days.
 It can be rather cumbersome for both the teacher as well as the IT admin to manage such requests on demand if the task is assigned to a single individual.
 Both teachers and students could potentially lose out on valuable learning time in such cases.

 To make life easy for the IT admin and the teacher, the IT admin can delegate approval rights to teachers.
 Whenever a student encounters a blocked page, the teacher clicks the ‘Temporarily Allow’ button on the student’s machine, and inputs his/her credentials to allow the site for all users with the same public IP.